asfarley/vigil/readme.md

 vigil
 -----

-Vigil is a simple Windows desktop GUI for displaying an image file which updates when the image file is updated.
+Vigil is a simple Windows photo viewer which updates when the image file is updated.

 Launch vigil by double-clicking `vigil.exe` and drop your image file on to the UI. vigil can also be launched through the command line: